Krictic/todo-app-vanillaJS/README.md

 Project made as an exercise for me to learn DOM manipulation with vanilla JS.

-I used this tutorial by the channel GreatStack as a basis of this project:
+I used this tutorial by the channel GreatStack as a basis of this project:\n
 <https://www.youtube.com/watch?v=G0jO8kUrg-I>

 Note that not everything is functional as of now, particularly the increase and decrease priority buttons are unfinished and the delete button does not work as intended yet.